Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Proof of main Theorem

 \subsection{Entropy formula implies SRB measures}

 We assume that $(\Phi,\mu)$ satisfies (H1)-(H5) and $\mu$ is ergodic.
-Let the partition $\eta$ be constructed in Proposition \ref{Prop:Exist P}.
+Let $\eta,\xi, \cS$ and $\widetilde{\cS}$ be as in Proposition \ref{Prop:Exist P}.
 We first prove the following: \begin{lemma} Let $(\Phi,\mu)$ with a positive Lyapunov exponent for $\mu$-almost everywhere, and let $\eta$ be as in Proposition \ref{Prop:Exist P}.
 Assume

-then we have $\mu$ is a Random SRB measure. \end{lemma}
+then we have $\mu$ is a random SRB measure. \end{lemma}